Gordon Brown-backed charity expanding to help more families with cost of living | ITV News

 A new Multibank is to open in Middlesbrough on Tuesday, operated by local charity The Junction, and is expected to donate more than 750,000 surplus goods over the next year to 75,000 families across the region.

-Coupled with new Multibank, a screen campaign is being launched – starring Peter Capaldi – aimed at raising funds and supplies to the charity.
+Coupled with the new Multibank, a television campaign is being launched – starring former Doctor Who star Peter Capaldi – aimed at raising funds and supplies for the charity.

 The first Multibank opened in Fife three years and others now operate out of Wigan, Swansea and London – and have between them distributed more than five million surplus goods to 500,000 families.